<< Back to Stream and Habitat Restoration main page

 Project Overview:

-Stormwater flowing from the Forest Hills neighborhood has caused severe erosion within the 250 ft gully that runs downslope from the stormwater outfall near the end of Linnean Avenue NW to Soapstone Creek.
-This stormflow is destabilizing the banks, degrading water quality, and undermining nearby trees.
-The restoration will establish a stable channel and provide ecological uplift in the waterbody and the surrounding area.
-The outfall and gully are located on property owned by the District Department of Transportation (DDOT) and designated as Right-of-Way.
-Since the DDOT Right-of-Way is surrounded by Soapstone Valley Park, which is operated by the National Park Service (NPS), DOEE has coordinated with NPS to ensure designs will minimize impacts on the park and blend into the natural landscape.
+The restoration project is located on property owned by the District Department of Transportation (DDOT) and designated as Right-of-Way.
+Since the DDOT Right-of-Way is surrounded by Soapstone Valley Park, which is operated by the National Park Service (NPS), DOEE coordinated with NPS to ensure designs would minimize impacts on the park and blend into the natural landscape.
+The project was also designed to align with the asset protection planned and constructed by DC Water along Soapstone Valley as a part of the Soapstone Valley Park Sewer Rehabilitation Project.

 Project Goals: